-2.1 Methods of data collection, research tools
+2.1.
+Methods of data collection, research tools

 At the end of course, the students were invited to fill out the survey, specially designed and available in the MOOC to complete.
 It was used for research and analyses of the students' opinion of the course.
 The survey contains 14 questions in total.
 Some results are presented below.
-In particular, the students were asked about their opinion about learning and reading in the MOOC (Figure 5) and about the Navoica platform (Figure 6).
+In particular, the students were asked about their opinion in concern of learning and reading in the MOOC (Figure 4, 5) as well as the Navoica platform as a carrier of the course (Figure 6, 7).

-Figure 5.
-Students' satisfaction with learning and readings.
-The 1st Polish edition (%) on a scale from 1 to 5 $(1 - \min, 5 - \max)$
+Figure 4.
+The distribution of the students' responses to the question about their satisfaction with learning and readings - the 1^{st} Polish edition (%) on a scale from 1 to 5 (1 - min, 5 - max)